Production Lead & Direction Group

-I’m a facilitator and designer.
-I led PIRC’s work on Common Cause between 2010-2015, exploring the role of values in social and cultural change.
-I’ve facilitated over 200 workshops and trainings across the Third Sector and civil society in the UK and Europe.
-I previously coordinated PIRC’s climate work, bridging between the scientific community and campaigning NGOs and was lead author of the Climate Safety report.
+Previously, I led PIRC’s work on Common Cause between 2010-2015, exploring the role of values in social and cultural change, facilitating workshops and trainings across the third sector and civil society in the UK and Europe.
+I also coordinated PIRC’s climate work, bridging between the scientific community and campaigning NGOs and authored the Climate Safety report.

+I love visual communication and have worked on several social and environmental projects with information designers and London Design Colleges.
 I have a degree in Law, specialising in International Environmental Law, from the University of Nottingham.
-I’m a member of Smart CSOs, a co-founder of Campaign Lab & Culture lab and a fellow of the RSA.
+I’m a co-founder of Campaign Lab & Culture lab and a reluctant Fellow of the RSA.

-Skills & interests:
+Skills & interests

 Recent posts by Richard:

 Pandemic Response: Part 1Unimaginable times An evolving resource Just a few weeks ago, this moment was unimaginable.
 We would not have believed the headlines, or been able to picture how the high street looks today.
 COVID-19 has abruptly pressed pause on anything that resembles ‘normal’ day-to-day life.
 This is a moment of anxiety.
 We areRead more